-LIHI Certificate #151, West Delaware Tunnel Project, NY
+LIHI Certificate #151 – West Delaware Tunnel Project, New York

 The West Delaware Tunnel Hydroelectric Project is located in Sullivan County, New York, on land owned by the New York City Department of Environmental Protection (NYCDEP) as part of their West Delaware Aqueduct, which supplies drinking water to New York City.
 The Project is located in the aqueduct between Rondout Reservoir and Cannonsville Reservoir.
 The project was constructed in 1987 several decades after the construction of the two reservoirs in 1950 and 1964, respectively.

 The project operates as a conduit facility.
 On a weekly basis, the NYCDEP sends Erie a weekly water allotment based upon NY City’s water supply needs.
 NYCDEP’s system determines the weekly water allotment based upon a number of factors including reservoir levels, inflow forecasts, climatology, and water quality.
 If there is a given allotment from the NYCDEP, Brookfield will then determine the flow rate and timing schedule to deliver the requested allotment over the period specified.
 Typically, Brookfield will run its turbine at best efficiency to maximize power for a peaking schedule.

 |Project Name||West Delaware Tunnel|